ErikSeguinte/ErikSeguinte/README.md

 - Java
 - AWS
 - Heroku
+- SQL

 ### ⚡ Fun facts
-- I am a podcaster playing TTRPGs for other people to listen to and enjoy.
+- I am a podcaster playing Tabletop Role-playing gamees for other people to listen to and enjoy.
 I also edit them!
 - I taught myself python for fun while going to school for Chemistry.